-The Court further ordered that Petitioner's practice of law shall be supervised for a twoyear period by a supervising attorney agreed upon by both ODC and Petitioner.
-While this is not a condition that can be satisfied unless and until the Court order reinstatement, during his sworn statement, Petitioner stated that he had spoken with several attorneys within the local Bar, including Attorney Gina Stanley, Attorney Paul Ryker, Attorney Scott McClure, and Attorney Ashley Lockwood and intimated they would be willing to agree to supervise his practice should he be reinstated to the practice of law.
+The Court further ordered that Petitioner's practice of law shall be supervised for a two-year period by a supervising attorney agreed upon by both the Office of Disciplinary Counsel and Petitioner.
+During his sworn statement, Petitioner stated that he had spoken with several attorneys within the local Bar, including Attorney Gina Stanley, Attorney Paul Ryker, Attorney Scott McClure, and Attorney Ashley Lockwood and intimated they would be willing to agree to supervise his practice should he be reinstated to the practice of law.